galtproject/galtproject-docs/en/Whitepaper.md

 ### Geospatial Data Management
 The existence of a consistent registry of land plots, building and room objects enables owners to split and unite objects of the kind without involving any third parties.
 An owner can split and merge the geospatial data of the object within its original boundaries.
 If the token contains geographic coordinates of the land plot, the owner can split the initial plot for any amount of land plots within initial boundaries.
 Another case is if the owner has two tokens of two bordering land plots – in this circumstance, the owner can merge them into one.
 This principle is also applicable to Rooms.
 For such operations, computational geometry algorithms are used: the Weiler–Atherton clipping algorithm, Martinez-Rueda clipping algorithm, Sweep line algorithm, Ray casting algorithm, and many others.
 <p align="center"> <img src="https://raw.githubusercontent.com/galtproject/galtproject-docs/master/images/Artboard2.png" alt="Smart contract Land surveying" width="700"/></p>
-If a Token Owner wants to change the original boundaries of a Land Plot or Room, he must use the Oracles(in single consistent decentralized property registry) or Private Registry Owner(in Private property registry).
-In both cases, all changes to geospatial data can be made only by a token owner themselves.
-There are likely cases, in which the initial recording of geographical coordinates occurred with an error and the owner of the token doesn’t want to change them for personal gain.
-In such cases, a claim may be created.
-Claims are resolved by the Arbitrators or Private registry Owners.
+If a Token Owner wants to change the original boundaries of a land plot, building or room/apartment, he must use procedures defined by the code of the corresponding registry (Ownable Private property registry, Prof of Location Token Curated Property Registry, Oracles property registry, Dynamic Prof of Location Property Registry).
 This will be described in more detail below.

 ### Double ownership problem and its solutions
 By "Land and Real estate double ownership", we mean the impossibility of sharing the same geographic coordinates at the same time.
 Unfortunately, the existing centralized registries aren't equipped with built-in independent automated solutions to block the creation of new records.
 In cases where there already is a record, it conflicts with a created one.
 For instance, when you try to create a new record regarding the boundaries of a land plot in the state registry, such a record can be created.
 Since the decision to create a record is settled by a specific authorized person – not a code, there will be two conflicting entries in the registry.
 Resolving this conflict will require the use of the state judicial system.